-The engineering profession in Canada has been given the authority and responsibility to be selfregulating, as dictated under provincial and territorial legislation.
+The engineering profession in Canada has been given the authority and responsibility to be self-regulating, as dictated under provincial and territorial legislation.
 As such, each engineering regulator has developed and adopted a jurisdictional code of ethics that guides engineers' relationships with the public, colleagues, employers, employees, and clients.
-These codes of ethics are presented as broad guiding principles of an ideal or aspirational nature intended to guide engineers in their daily work.
-Practicing professionals are to interpret these principles dynamically within their daily decision-making and to respond accordingly to the needs of the situation.

-Engineering regulators have also developed enforceable professional misconduct definitions based on their code of ethics.
-Adherence ensures an adequate standard of competence and conduct, thus ensuring responsibility and trust between the profession and the public.
-The duty to report is an interpretation of the code of ethics for engineers that has been deemed important enough to be explicitly stated in certain jurisdictions.
+As defined in their codes of ethics, Engineers must hold paramount the safety, health and welfare of the public and the protection of the environment and promote health and safety within the workplace.
 To safeguard the safety, health and welfare of the public, including people in the work environment, engineers must ethically conduct engineering judgement, risk assessment, decision making and practice across all aspects of their work.
 Engineering works must competently conform to accepted engineering practice, as well as all relevant standards and applicable codes.
-Since the duty to report is so fundamental, many engineers may not realize they are fulfilling it daily as they identify designs, processes and procedures that negatively impact the safety, health and welfare of the public.